DirektoratetForByggkvalitet/losen/README.md

 # DiBK wizard framework
 [![Build Status](https://travis-ci.com/netliferesearch/dibk-wizard-framework.svg?token=FNwbLhwtPg2ioyJfu4Yu&branch=master)](https://travis-ci.com/netliferesearch/dibk-wizard-framework)

 Wizard framework for DiBK should be described here...

+## Storybook
+We use [Storybook](https://github.com/storybooks/storybook) to document the components.
+The Storybook is hosted on Firebase at [dibk-storybook](https://dibk-storybook.firebaseapp.com/).